The Tragedy of the Llandovery Castle

 Canada had five hospital ships in WWI.
 Named after a Welsh castle, the hospital ship HMHS (His Majesty’s Hospital Ship) Llandovery Castle was used at sea to treat and transport men between Europe and Canada.
 Illuminated red crosses were visible on deck to indicate that the ship was being used for medical purposes and not for battle.
 The ship could thus be seen at sea, even at night, thereby safeguarding its mission as a hospital ship against possible attacks at sea.

-Because the soldiers aboard hospital ships are no longer able to fight, and because the ships are staffed by non-combatant doctors and nurses, the international community agreed that the ships should be protected from attack (Geneva Convention: Hague X).
+Because the soldiers aboard hospital ships were no longer able to fight, and because the ships were staffed by non-combatant doctors and nurses, the international community agreed that the ships should be protected from attack (Geneva Convention: Hague X).
 The Geneva Conventions state that hospital ships can be boarded and inspected by enemy naval crews to make sure they are indeed hospital ships, but they are not to be the targets of military attack.

 June 27, 1918

 In June of 1918, 600 wounded men were to be transported from Liverpool, England, to Halifax, Canada, aboard the Llandovery Castle.
 There were also 260 crew members on board (ship crew, doctors, nurses and orderlies of the Canadian Army Medical Corps).